core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   3. In case T' > 0, the proxy replaces the value of the Multicast-Timeout Option with a new value T'', such that:

-     * T'' < T. The difference (T - T'') should be at least the expected worst-case round-trip time between the proxy and the next hop towards the origin servers.
+     * T'' < T. The difference (T - T'') should be at least the expected worst-case round-trip time between the proxy and the next hop towards the origin servers; and

      * T'' < T'.
 The difference (T' - T'') should be at least the expected worst-case round-trip time between the proxy and the (previous hop proxy closer to the) origin client.